 defensive or primary moisture and water control methods are

-missing, measures should be taken to install appropriate
+missing, measures should be taken to install appropriate exterior roof, surface and groundwater

-drainage facilities, vapor barriers, or ventilation openings.
+drainage, vapor barriers, or ventilation openings.

 Installing any of these elements after a house has been built